 1. Car Insurance

 Believe me, if you haven’t shopped around for car insurance in a couple years – it is worth your while.
-I really was sure that I had the lowest rates I could get, but then I checked out Geico and found that I could save $330 a year for the same coverage.
+I really was sure that I had the lowest rates I could get (after all I run a website about personal finance), but then I checked out Geico and found that I could save $330 a year for the same coverage.
 I was so blown away that they could save me $330 that I didn’t shop anywhere else.

 2. Save money on gas